Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/folders-files.md

 When we get the permissions for a node we also get back a list of permission roles, in the `settable` property, that can be set on the node (depends on the node type).

-Let's also look at a the permissions for a public Share site, we can get the document library node information for the out-of-the-box site with id `swsdp` as follows:
+Let's also look at the permissions for a public Share site, we can get the document library node information for the out-of-the-box site with id `swsdp` as follows:

 ```bash